Feedback leads to improvements

 “We are always looking for feedback,” said Cathy Covino, Senior Director of Quality and Risk Management.
 “We want to know where we can improve so we can focus on what matters to our patients and their families.”

-We’ve made it easy for patients and family members to have a say about an experience at the Hospital.
+We’ve made it easy for patients and family members to have a say about an experience the Hospital.
 There are many ways to provide feedback:

 Comment cards can be completed and submitted in suggestion boxes in many high traffic areas in the Hospital;